Discover Duo TRoneitor

 Why contemporary music?

 We have very different paths in terms of the development of our musical careers.
 Lucas began as a drummer, transiting popular genres such as rock and jazz and above all listening to a lot of music from the era of symphonic rock and electronica from Kraftwerk onwards.
 Later he discovered academic music and especially the works of lyrical singing when he started to sing.
 Being a professional singer in the National Choir, his contact with the symphonic-coral repertoire is permanent.
 I entered academic music from the beginning, training at the conservatory in piano and singing, especially in the traditional lyrical repertoire, and that’s where I came across contemporary music.
 For those years in Argentina there was not much developed field and we had to discover, with a lot of work, the recordings of contemporary works (there was no internet and we depended on friends who could travel and bring records).
-Then singers such as Cathy Berberian, Joan La Barbara and composers such as Berio, Cage, Feldman illuminated the discovery of new musical possibilities.
+Then singers such as Cathy Berberian, Joan La Barbara and composers such as Berio, John Cage, Feldman illuminated the discovery of new musical possibilities.
 Lucas, attracted by works of the twentieth century that he had to perform in his work was also progressively getting far involved with the genre.
 And that put us together again.
 For 10 years we shared work as singers in contemporary operas, musical theatre and creations by Argentine composers that include mixed works, improvisation and language crossing, also in projects dedicated to works by contemporary “classic” composers such as Cage, Stockhausen, Berio and Ligeti.
 So contemporary music is now the universe we navigate, and within it, experimental music is the one that we most prefer because it opens up the possibility of permanent creation without preconceptions, and there we can put our musical and expressive history to develop.

 Is there a particular message you want to send with this album ?